 A: SPARQL is a query language specifically for RDF, which is a particular type of graph.
-You can use Neo4j as an RDF store, and then run SPARQL queries against it, by using TinkerPop.
+You can use Neo4j as an RDF store, and then run SPARQL queries against it using TinkerPop.
 Davey Suvee has written a nice blog post that does just that.

 Q: And where is the GA version?

-Q: How do I run webadmin using High Availability version?
+Q: How do I run webadmin using the High Availability version?

 A: Webadmin is always available from any edition of Neo4j – Community, Advanced or Enterprise.
 In High Availability mode, each data node in the cluster will have a webadmin available for monitoring.

-Q: What is the diff between milestone vs stable version?
+Q: What is the difference between milestone vs stable version?